 Chantwood Magazine is open for submissions from April 15 - October 15 every year.
-Submissions sent to us outside of this window will not be considered for publication.
+Submissions must be sent to us within this window to be considered for publication.

 Chantwood Submission Guidelines

 Chantwood Magazine is a cross-genre e-zine that publishes short stories and poetry.
 Issues are published bi-monthly and are available for download on our website.
 Each issue includes 3-5 short stories and 8-12 poems.
 We are currently seeking short stories, poetry, and art.

 Chantwood is committed to blind submissions.
 As such, we feel it important to mention two notes for all aspiring authors: